Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Methods

 \subsection{Fabrication of RM Chips}

-The RM chips used in this work comprise a $32\times32$ 1T1R array fabricated in a \SI{180}{\nano\meter} CMOS technology node.
-Each 1T1R cell integrates an access transistor with an RM device formed in the Via4 layer.
-The RM device stack adopts a TiN/Ta$_2$O$_5$/TaO$_x$/TiN metal-insulator-metal (MIM) structure, with a total switching-layer thickness of \SI{60}{\nano\meter} and top/bottom electrode thicknesses of \SI{40}{\nano\meter}.
-The array is wired in a standard crossbar configuration with shared word lines (WLs), source lines (SLs) and bit lines (BLs).
-A post-fabrication annealing step at \SI{400}{\celsius} for 30~min in vacuum is applied to improve device-to-device and cycle-to-cycle resistive switching uniformity and endurance.
+The RM chips used in this work comprise a $128\times128$ 1T1R array fabricated in a \SI{180}{\nano\meter} CMOS technology node.
+Each 1T1R cell integrates an access transistor with an RM device formed between metal layers M5 and M6.
+The RM device stack adopts a TiN/TaO$_x$/TiN metal-insulator-metal (MIM) structure.
+The array is organized in a standard crossbar configuration with shared word lines (WLs), source lines (SLs), and bit lines (BLs).
+Specifically, the BLs are connected to the top electrodes of the RM devices, while the SLs are connected to the source terminals of the transistors.
+In this architecture, devices in the same row share a common BL and WL, whereas devices in the same column share a common SL.